ngpepin/LLM-rename-ebooks/README.md

 ## Overview

+This project builds on [ebook-tools](https://github.com/na--/ebook-tools) and provides **two distinct and stand-alone approaches** for renaming and organizing ebooks:

+1. **Metadata-Based Renaming**: Utilizes traditional metadata extraction from ebook files (such as title, author, ISBN) via `ebook-tools`.
+This method is effective for well-formatted files with embedded or inferable metadata.
+2. **LLM-Based Renaming**: Leverages a Large Language Model (LLM) to analyze ebook content and generate context-aware filenames.
+Ideal for ebooks with poor or missing metadata.

+Each method has its own script and configuration, and they can be used independently based on the nature of your ebook collection.

+1. **Metadata-Based Renaming** (default) using traditional metadata extraction tools.
+2. **LLM-Based Renaming** using a Large Language Model to infer filenames from content.

 This project builds on [ebook-tools](https://github.com/na--/ebook-tools) and extends its functionality, encapsulates it and allow complex [ebook-tools] options to be captured via a JSON configuration file for simplified CLI invocation.
 It has an additional script for renaming, organizing, and correcting issues with ebook files caused by apparent [ebook-tools] bug(s).
 It uses the updated / forked Docker image `didc/ebook-tools:latest`.
 It was tested on Ubuntu.

 The scripts include: